FAQ Before An Intergovernmental Personnel Assignment

 Faculty and Staff:

 An IPA is an assignment made possible through the Intergovernmental Personnel Act. it allows a university faculty member to participate in an exchange style program in a federal agency to lend their scholarly expertise to the government for a period of time, while also maintaining university employment.
+An IPA typically lasts two years, but cannot exceed four.

 IPAs allow faculty the opportunity to experience federal government life and contribute to the nation without having to relinquish their university position.
 IPA’s help faculty build recognition for their expertise and enhance the presence of Purdue University in the nation’s Capitol, while maintaining university employment and benefits.